Nanners

 Told ya it wouldn’t last long.

-other spellings: banana, bananner, nanner, nanners, ’nanner puddin’, taters, and maters
+variations: banana, bananner, nanner, nanners, ’nanner puddin’, taters, maters

 ★ If you hear "nanners," don’t go lookin’ for a different fruit - it’s just bananas, said country-style.
 Most famous in the Southern dessert "nanner puddin’." ★